deestbie/console-docs/docs/index.md

 * [**Search Tools**](venom\siteorg.md) - Learn about Content Console search and navigation tools.

+* [**Staff Permissions**](venom\permissions.md) - Learn about supported account roles, account permissions, and how to invite staff to the content console.

 * [**Account Management**](venom\accountmanage.md) - Learn about the account setup process, how to reset your password, and change the email address associated with your account.

-* [**Account Permissions**](venom\permissions.md) - Learn about supported account roles, account permissions, and how to invite staff to the content console.

 * [**Video Publishing Requirements**](venom\videopublishrequirements.md) - Learn about prerequisites for optimizing the content production cycle, and video and audio technical requirements.